kubernetes-sigs/kueue/cmd/importer/README.md

 #### Other flags

-After building the executable the full list of supported flags can be retrieve by:
+After building the executable the full list of supported flags can be retrieved by:

 ```bash
 ./bin/importer import help